 Mistake #2: Buying the Cheapest of Everything

 Materials are maybe 40% of a bathroom remodel.
 Labor is 60%.
-Don't blow your whole budget on fancy tile and have nothing left for installation.
+Don't blow your whole budget on fancy tile with nothing left for installation.

 Mistake #4: Not Getting Permits

 If your remodel requires permits (plumbing or electrical changes), get them.
-Unpermitted work can kill a home sale or void insurance claims.
+Unpermitted work can kill a home sale.

 Mistake #5: Underestimating Contingency